A reference tool for communicators and organisers to better engage vulnerable communities during the coronavirus pandemic.

 Publication date: 19 March 2020

 The guide recognises how crises, like the coronavirus outbreak, magnify the risk experienced by vulnerable groups such as women, children, the eldery, persons with disabilities, migrants and refugees.
 It provides a short look at why some groups’ vulnerability is exacerbated during times of crisis.
 The guide includes various actions communicators and organisers can take to include people from these groups along with case studies and lessons learned from grassroot responders in previous crises like the Ebola crisis.
-The value of applying a gender lense in understanding and responding to crises like the coronavirus pandemic is emphasised throughout.
+The value of applying a gender lens in understanding and responding to crises like the coronavirus pandemic is emphasised throughout.

 Targeted analyses of and strategies for specific communities (women):